masonperalta/Jamf-Mobile-Application-Data-to-JSON/README.md

-# Jamf Mobile Applications Data to JSON
+# Jamf Mobile Application Data to JSON

 ## Purpose
 The purpose of this script is to sync mobile device applications via the Jamf Classic API and append various data elements to a primary JSON file that can be uploaded to a BI tool.